jackyhuynh/Process_Sync_and_MultiThread_Optimization_using_Java/README.md

-# A guild to Multi Threading vs. Multi Processing
+# A guild to Multi Threading vs. Multi Processing & Process Synchronization
 Research paper on Multi Threading vs. Multi Processing apply on Operating System & Application.
 The research analyze the fundamental of multiprocess and multithreading programming.
 The report paper also explain the basic of how operating system functions, and OS Scheduler Algorithms .
 I also implement the Producer Consumer Problem using Conditional Variables to explain.
 This is not a full program.
 The research paper can be use as a good fundamental for multithreading Engineers, or embedded System Engineers.

 - [Please read the full research paper here](https://github.com/jackyhuynh/Java-multithreadingResearch/blob/main/Research%20on%20Multithreads%20vs.%20Multiprocess.pdf)